Sample USVI Itinerary

-We have compiled a sample itinerary that will give you an idea of how much you can enjoy your charter vacation without leaving the US waters.
+We have compiled 2 options sample itineraries that will give you an idea of how much you can enjoy your charter vacation without leaving the US waters.
 The crew is always happy to discuss and change the route depending on the weather and of course your suggestions.
-The all-inclusive charter week offers you a private Captain and Chef (additional crew on larger yachts), luxury en-suite cabins, all meals, snacks, all beverages including ship’s bar, appetizers, cruising permits, and mooring ball fees.
+The all-inclusive charter week offers you a private Captain and Chef (additional crew on larger yachts), luxury en-suite cabins, all meals, snacks, all beverages including the ship’s bar, appetizers, cruising permits, and mooring ball fees.
 All meals enjoyed ashore will be at your expense.

-After your arrival at the St. Thomas International Airport (STT), a taxi takes you on a scenic drive to the West side of St. Thomas.
-Your crewed charter yacht will be docked or moored at either American Yacht Harbour in Red Hook or to Yacht Haven Grande Marina in Charlotte Amalie.
+After you arrive at the St. Thomas International Airport (STT), a taxi will take you on a scenic drive to the West side of St. Thomas.
+Your crewed charter yacht will be docked or moored at either American Yacht Harbour in Red Hook or at Yacht Haven Grande Marina in Charlotte Amalie.
 Your crew will advise on transportation and arrival information.
 Motor to Water Island nearby especially if you arrive later in the afternoon.

 You may board your yacht at Noon and in Caribbean style, cold local specialty cocktails will be served.
 From American Yacht Harbor in Red Hook, you can motor or sail to Cinnamon Bay on St. John for lunch onboard.
-Snorkel the nearby reefs and then take a leisurely sail to Maho Bay, St. John where you can enjoy watching the turtles come up for air, walk on the beach, or paddleboard around the bay which is very protected for your night anchorage.
+Snorkel the nearby reefs and then take a leisurely sail to Maho Bay, St. John.
+Here you can enjoy watching the turtles come up for air, walk on the beach, or paddleboard around the bay.
+Maho Bay is very protected for your overnight anchorage.
 This is also where we have enjoyed memorable sunsets while sipping on a cold beverage and hors d’oeuvres.
 Just a good way to unwind after traveling to paradise.

 Enjoy a pleasant breakfast, then dinghy over to Mary’s Point or Whistling Cay for a guided snorkel tour, learning about the coral reef ecosystem and fish/coral identification.
 Return to the yacht for a lovely lunch on board and a swim.
 Enjoy a short sail up the channel to Watermelon Cay, St John.
 There is a nice shore-side trail to the Annaberg Ruins where you will enjoy a historical tour of the sugar plantation and slavery.
-You can also choose a shorter walk up to Murphy’s Mansion with amazing views over the bay.
-Nearby the mooring field you will have an opportunity to kayak, paddleboard and snorkel, or dive around the Cay, and for the fishermen, there are salt flats for bone-fishing or fly-fishing.
-Another calm anchorage for stargazing.
+You can also choose a shorter walk up to Murphy’s Mansion to experience amazing views over the bay.
+Nearby the mooring field you will have an opportunity to kayak, paddleboard, snorkel, or dive around the Cay.
+For the fishermen, there are salt flats for bone-fishing or fly-fishing.
+This is another calm anchorage for stargazing.

-Breakfast followed by a nice hike/snorkel at Waterlemon Cay or motor sail up to Newfound Bay for some fishing and lobster hunting.
-Continue on to Coral Bay to enjoy some time walking around this quaint town.
+Enjoy breakfast onboard, followed by a nice hike/snorkel at Waterlemon Cay or motor sail up to Newfound Bay for some fishing and lobster hunting.
+Continue to Coral Bay to enjoy some time walking around this quaint town.
 You have the opportunity here to visit the swim-up festive “Lime Out” floating bar or sail to Salt Pond Bay.
 Enjoy a quiet afternoon on a gorgeous white sand beach surrounded by gorgeous views.
-Other options include snorkeling at Booby Rock, a Scuba dive, or take a hike on Ram Head Trail for an Epic sunset view with St. Croix in the distance.
+Other options include snorkeling at Booby Rock, a SCUBA dive, or taking a hike on Ram Head Trail for an Epic sunset view with St. Croix in the distance.
 Another stop-over at Hansen Bay for some fun on the tube and paddleboards is a fun option.

 After an early breakfast, you can decide whether to stay in the St Thomas area or enjoy sailing a few hours South to St. Croix.
 (This is an option at your discretion and may take 4-5 hrs)

-For the more adventurous, you may want to rent a jeep and do a wall dive at Cane Bay Scuba.
-Explore the rainforest where you can stop at Norma’s Domino club where you can feed beer to the drinking pigs, beautiful beaches, and drive to the Easternmost point of the land of the USA.
+For the more adventurous, you may want to rent a jeep and do a wall dive at Cane Bay SCUBA.
+Explore the rainforest where you can stop at Norma’s Domino club.
+Here you can feed beer to the drinking pigs, explore beautiful beaches, and drive to the Easternmost point in the USA.
 Maybe a round of golf?
 Try the Buccaneer Golf course for a unique island golfing experience.
 Tour the Danish fort of Christiansvaern near the anchorage.
-See Fort Frederick, Estate Whim, or the famous Cruzan Rum factory.
+See Fort Frederick, Estate Whim or the famous Cruzan Rum factory.
 Dance the night ashore to local bands and then sail back to St. Thomas in the morning of Day 6.

 If you chose not to sail to St. Croix you can continue here.
 After a hearty breakfast, Enjoy a downwind sail to Lameshur Bay for a lunch stop and water sports.
 In the afternoon sail to Cruz Bay on the Western side of St. John.
 Your crew will moor the yacht near the harbor and take the tender in to explore this very colorful town and meet the friendly locals at Mongoose Junction.
 Stop in for a cold one at the street-side Woody’s bar with a World famous happy hour.
 The yacht will find a calm anchorage near Caneel Bay for the night where you can enjoy another perfect sunset over St. Thomas.